Keeping Your Future in Your Hands, Not the Court’s

-Take the time now, while you can, to consult with Greater Lafayette elder law attorney, Jay Seeger, about incapacity planning, and take the steps necessary to keep your care decisions in the hands of someone of your choosing—someone close to you whom you can trust.
+Take the time now, while you can, to consult with Greater Georgia elder law attorney, Jay Seeger, about incapacity planning, and take the steps necessary to keep your care decisions in the hands of someone of your choosing—someone close to you whom you can trust.

 Incapacity Plans Typically Involve:

 Durable Power of Attorney (DPOA)

 Designating someone of your choosing to act on your behalf when you can no longer make decisions regarding your own finances or property.

 Designating someone of your choosing to act on your behalf when you can no longer make your own medical care decisions.
 It’s the complement to a DPOA.